CartoDB/torque/doc/getting_started.md

   </body>
 ```

-For Torque to work with your table you only need a username, the name of the table, and a CartoCSS string to style the map.
-Leaflet's method `addTo` will add the torque layer to the map. `play` runs the animation with the options specified in the CartoCSS properties
+For Torque to work with your table, you only need a username, the name of the table, and a CartoCSS string to style the map.
+Leaflet's method `addTo` adds the Torque layer to the map. `play` runs the animation with the options specified in the CartoCSS properties.

 ```html
   <script>